What is Hereditary Breast and Ovarian Cancer?

 - There is a history of breast cancer or ovarian cancer and pancreatic cancer on the same side of the family

 - There is a history of breast and/or ovarian, pancreatic, or male breast cancer in a family of Ashkenazi Jewish ancestry

 What causes HBOC?

-HBOC is a genetic condition.
-This means that the cancer risk can be passed from generation to generation in a family.
-Two genes are associated with HBOC: BRCA1 and BRCA2 (BRCA stands for BReast CAncer).
-A mutation (alteration) in either of these genes gives a woman an increased lifetime risk of developing breast and ovarian cancers.
-Men with these gene mutations also have an increased risk of breast cancer and for prostate cancer.
+HBOC is an inherited genetic condition.
+This means that the cancer risk is passed from generation to generation in a family.
+Two genes are associated with the majority of HBOC: BRCA1 and BRCA2 (BRCA stands for BReast CAncer).
+Other less common genes have also been associated with an increased risk of developing breast and other cancers, such as mutations in the TP53, PTEN, CDH1, ATM, CHEK2 or PALB2 tumor suppression genes and many others.
+Blood tests now include many of these genes in a single, multigene test.
+A mutation (alteration) in either BRCA1 or BRCA2 gives a woman an increased lifetime risk of developing breast and ovarian cancers.
+Men with these gene mutations also have an increased risk of breast cancer and prostate cancer.
 Not all families with multiple cases of breast and ovarian cancer have mutations in BRCA1 or BRCA2.
-Research is ongoing to identify other genes associated with HBOC.

 How is HBOC inherited?